touilleMan/touilleman.github.io/touilleman.xyz/content/blog/2016-06-13_learning-async-programming-the-hard-way/contents.md

-title: Learning async programming the hard way
+Title: Learning async programming the hard way
----
-author: Emmanuel Leblond
----
-pub_date: 2016-06-13
+Date: 2016-06-13
----
+Category: Python
-categories: python
+Tags: python
----
-twitter_handle: touilleMan
----
-body:

 This weekend, I noticed diesel.io is no longer reachable.
 I guess it's time to organize the funerals of this project.